-Orange County Mayor Teresa Jacobs joined community leaders on Monday to announce the highly anticipated U.S. Women’s National Team (USWNT) Victory tour match against Brazil.
+Orange County Mayor Teresa Jacobs joined community leaders on Monday to announce the highly anticipated U.S. Women’s National Team (USWNT) Victory tour match against Brazil, which the U.S. defeated in the recent World Cup competition.
 The historic soccer rivals are set to face off on Oct.
 25 at 3 p.m. at the Orlando Citrus Bowl.

 “We’re so excited that the world-champion U.S. Women’s Soccer team and their Brazilian counterparts are coming to Central Florida,” said Orange County Mayor Teresa Jacobs.
 “The physical fitness and capabilities of these athletes is simply remarkable, and their commitment to teamwork sets a wonderful example for us all – especially for our young people.
 It’s such an honor to have been selected as the location as part of their Victory Tour.
 I can’t wait to help fill the Citrus Bowl on October 25 for these world-class athletes.”

-The USWNT will return to the Orlando Citrus Bowl for the first time since defeating Brazil in November 2013with more than 20,000 fans in attendance.
+The USWNT will return to the Orlando Citrus Bowl for the first time since the U.S. defeated Brazil in November 2013, when more than 20,000 fans attended.
 The match was the highest attended match for the USWNT that year.
 Orange County has witnessed a tremendous amount of support for soccer, especially since the Orlando City Soccer Club made their Major League Soccer debut.

 “Central Florida continues to grow into an international hub for professional soccer and it’s a great honor for us to host the FIFA Women’s World Cup Champions with our partners,” said Orlando City Founder and President Phil Rawlins.
 “Considering the massive support for top-caliber soccer in Central Florida, we will continue evaluating all opportunities to bring the highest levels of the sport to the market.”